 What is Reiki

-Recently, Reiki in Japan has slowly been growing in popularity, but the majority of Japanese people still don’t know about this wonderful non-religious healing practice.
-Before WWII, Reiki had became very popular in Japan and was practiced widely.
-From 1945 though, partly because of the connection to the Japanese Navy, but also because of new medical laws, the Usui Reiki Ryoho Gakkai, (the organisation which Usui sensei established) stopped openly practicing their activities.
-Even so, people continued quietly to use Reiki from their homes.
+2. In Japan however, despite being the home of Reiki, the situation has been strikingly different.
+Although Reiki in Japan has, in recent years, been slowly growing in popularity, the majority of Japanese people still do not know or accept this wonderful non-religious healing practice.
+Before WWII Reiki had become very popular in Japan and was widely practiced, but from 1945, partly because of connections to the Japanese Navy and also because of medical laws instituted by the occupying forces, the Usui Reiki Ryoho Gakkai (the organisation established by Usui sensei) was obliged to stop openly practicing Reiki in order to avoid being shut down.
+Despite this however some individuals quietly continued to use Reiki from their homes, for friends and family.